 I love to write and I am happiest writing or encouraging others to fulfill their writing dreams.
 I facilitate writing seminars for Canadore College and various agencies.

-I live in northern Ontario, Canada with my daughter and our pets.
+I live in northern Ontario, Canada with my husband and our pets.

 Alison has a future in politics, animal rescue work or sales … because I’m not really a cat person and she’s persuaded me to adopt four.